 Okunoshima Island's history took a dark turn and even saw the island disappearing off maps for a while.
 Between 1929 to 1945, the Japanese government manufactured poisonous gases on Okunoshima.
 The island was chosen for its isolated location and hence its conduciveness to secrecy.
 It remains unknown what role these poisonous gases played in the wars during that period.
 Okunoshima's dark past remained a secret that only former related military servicemen knew about until 1984 when that information was released to the public.

 At the Poison Gas Museum, visitors can see the minimal protective gear workers wore in the form of rubber suits, gloves and boots which were not completely airtight and allowed poisonous material to seep in.
-Many of the workers developed various afflictions and diseases due to exposure.
-For some, the sickness developed many years later without a cure available.
+Many of the workers developed various afflictions and diseases due to exposure, for some the sickness developed many years after, and of which there were no cure.
 The museum also displays the equipment used to manufacture the gases and gives an overview of the history of the island during that time.
 Note that there is limited English at the museum.

 In addition to the battery remains, visitors can also see remains of the different parts of the poisonous gas manufacturing plant scattered across the island.
 All these abandoned remains make Okunoshima a prime location for urban exploration or haikyo as it is known in Japanese.
 Be aware that haikyo in Japan is often an illegal activity and usually dangerous, and it is better to stay on the right side of the "Do Not Enter" signs.

 Back to the cute rabbit island, I circled the entire island, fed a bunch of rabbits, got chased and surrounded by more rabbits, and visited the museum and a few ruins open to the public in about three hours.
-There are no shops on the small island with the exception of a couple of restaurants at the Kyukamura Okunoshima, a hotel at the southern end.
+There are no shops on the small island with the exception of a couple of restaurants at the accommodation site Kyukamura Okunoshima at the southern end.
 Visitors who want to feed the rabbits can buy rabbit feed from the shop near the ferry terminal on the mainland.

 Overall, Okunoshima is an easy short trip out from Hiroshima or a longer trip out if combined with the nearby Onomichi.
 The rabbits were incredibly friendly and completely tame, and would often hop up to humans to beg for food.
-There are rules regarding appropriate behaviour towards the rabbits which are advertised in the shop on the mainland, at the ferry terminals, in the ferry and at several points on the island.
+There are rules regarding appropriate behaviour to the rabbits to be observed on the island which can be seen in the shop on the mainland, at the ferry terminals, in the ferry and at several points on the island.
 It is imperative to follow those rules to protect the island and rabbits for future visitors.

 Getting There and Around

 The ferry terminal to Okunoshima can be reached in a short walk from Tadanoumi Station on the JR Kure Line.
-There are approximately hourly ferry departures between Tadanoumi Port and Okunoshima (see ferry schedules on the official website).
-The ferry ride takes about 15 minutes and costs 310 yen one way.
+There are approximately hourly ferry departures between Tadanoumi Port and Okunoshima.
+It is advisable to check the official website for the ferry schedules.
+The one way journey takes about 15 minutes and costs 310 yen.